Ernest Hemingway once observed of writers,

 Submitting your writing is a fantastic way to challenge yourself as a writer.
 It motivates you to spend time polishing your piece because you want to submit your best work.

 If your piece is accepted, you might have the opportunity to work with an editor and learn how to make your piece even more compelling.

-Last year, I submitted my work to a contest and a literary journal (still waiting to hear back!) and to Medium publications.
+I’ve submitted my work to contests and literary journals and to Medium publications.